-(1 lec, 4 lec-lab hrs/wk) 3 credits This course covers all aspects of manual Gas Tungsten Arc Welding (GTAW) from safety and process welding through techniques operation and applications.
-Students learn through lecture, demonstration and practical application of concepts and techniques.
-Emphasis will be on safety, equipment set-up, manual welding techniques and procedures for both ferrous and non-ferrous materials, quality control and inspection, and industrial codes and procedures.
+This course covers all aspects of manual gas tungsten arc welding (GTAW) from safety and process operation through welding techniques and applications.
+Students learn through lecture, demonstration, and practical application of concepts and techniques.
+Emphasis will be on safety, equipment set-up, manual welding techniques, and procedures for both ferrous and non-ferrous materials, quality control and inspection, and industrial codes and procedures.